Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 The backend is designed with NodeJS and ExpressJS using a MongoDB database.
 The frontend can be displayed by any regular modern browser.
 I recommend using the latest version of Mozilla Firefox.
 The backend can be run on any machine with NodeJS installed, however you need to have a MongoDB database instance running on the same machine.
+I recommend using the latest version of [NodeJS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/try/download/community).
 In addition, you need the following library's: [express](https://expressjs.com/),[mongodb](https://www.npmjs.com/package/mongodb)

 You can install both libraries using the following command: